 I always have made my baby food from scratch, from sweet potatoes, to baby food carrots, to combinations like pumpkin apple baby food, I always prefer homemade over store bought!
-Not only does making your own baby food save SO much money, but it's also easy to make it organic with minimal ingredients!
+Same with lactation cookies – you need to keep your milk supply up even when your baby starts eating solids so make your own!
+Not only does making your own baby food save SO much money, but it’s also easy to make it organic with minimal ingredients!

 This homemade pear puree is an easy baby food recipe that is great for little ones of all ages.
 It’s made with only two ingredients- pears and water – with the option of adding some cinnamon once you’re certain your baby isn’t allergic to pears!

 There are two ways to make baby food pears.
 For younger babies with sensitive tummies, I recommend cooking the pears first.
 For older babies who still love their purees, you can simply blend fresh pears with water, no cooking required!
 I will show you how to make baby food pears that are cooked!

 Begin by cutting each pair into about six pieces.
 Then place the pears into the container of a slow cooker.

 When using 8 small pears (which measured to be about 6 cups), add 1/2 cup of water.

 Next, cook the pears (if desired).
 I have used two methods to cook pears to make pear puree: